-This indication is also made plausible by the expectorant effects exhibited by anethole, a main component of bitter fennel essential oil.
+This indication is also made plausible by the expectorant effects exhibited by anethole, a main component of bitter fennel fruit essential oil.

-Fennel oil was found to be mutagenic in vitro in only one test although more recently it showed antimutagenic activity in mouse models of experimentally cyclophosphamide (CP)-induced genotoxicity and it did not show to be genotoxic in Comet assay after 4 h of treatment in HepG2 cells at 0.5, 1.0 and $2.0 \,\mu$ l/ml.
+Fennel oil was found to be mutagenic in vitro in only one test although more recently it showed antimutagenic activity in mouse models of experimentally cyclophosphamide (CP)-induced genotoxicity and it did not show to be genotoxic in in vitro Comet assay after 4 h of treatment in HepG2 cells at 0.5, 1.0 and 2.0 μl/ml.
+The evidence available so far, is not sufficient to rule out genotoxicity of fennel oil and further in vitro and in vivo studies according to the current non-clinical guidelines are needed.

 Results from studies carried out in the laboratory animals showed a weak mutagenic potential of anethole.
-Trans-anethole is reported as "generally recognised as safe" at the intake of 54 μ g/kg b.w./day) and the ADI is about 0-2 mg/kg b.w.
+Trans-anethole is reported as "generally recognised as safe" at the intake of 54 $\mu$ g/kg b.w./day) and the ADI is about 0-2 mg/kg b.w.
 (JECFA, 1999).
-In the case of bitter fennel oil the daily intake of anethole is above the ADI established by JECFA when taken according the posology reported in literature (200 microliters/day), but no specific concern is expected taking into account the short duration of use (not more than one week).
+In the case of bitter fennel fruit oil the daily intake of anethole is above the ADI established by JECFA when taken according the posology reported in literature (200 microliters/day), but no specific concern is expected taking into account the short duration of use (not more than one week).

-Though there is no evidence of carcinogenicity for fennel oil, studies have shown the carcinogenic effects of estragole and 1'-hydroxyestragole in mice and rats (liver tumours).
-These evidences are considered relevant also for humans.
-Therefore, the EMEA/HMPC assessment in the 'Public statement on the use of herbal medicinal products containing estragole' (EMA/HMPC/137212/2005 Rev 1) concluded that the intake of estragole from (T)HMPs in the general population should be as low as possible, which includes a short-time duration of use (maximum 14 days) and a discussion about the single / daily doses necessary according to the risk assessment relevant for the concerned (T)HMP.
+The evidence available so far, is not sufficient to rule out genotoxicity of fennel oil and further in vitro and in vivo studies according to the current relevant guidelines are needed.
+In addition, carcinogenicity studies with fennel oil were not available.
+On the other hand, studies have shown the carcinogenic effects of estragole and 1'-hydroxyestragole in mice and rats (liver tumours).
+Although toxicokinetics and metabolism of estragole have not been thoroughly studied in humans, there is also evidence that under in vivo administration of estragole to humans, the liver is exposed to the compound and the first step in metabolic activation, the formation of 1'-hydroxyestragole, is possible.
+Thus, it is possible that toxicokinetic processes in rodents in which carcinogenicity has been observed could take place in humans.
+Therefore, the EMA/HMPC assessment in the 'Public statement on the use of herbal medicinal products containing estragole' (EMA/HMPC/137212/2005 Rev 1) concluded that the intake of estragole from (T)HMPs in the general population should be as low as possible, which includes a short-time duration of use (maximum 14 days) and a discussion about the single / daily doses necessary according to the risk assessment relevant for the concerned (T)HMP.
 For example, to reach or come as close as possible to the guidance value of 0.05 mg/person per day, the lowest dose should be consistently selected if ranges of single and daily doses are available from traditional use.
 Furthermore, 'low estragole plant varieties' should be recommended or a calculated adequate limitation of the estragole content in the specification of the herbal medicinal products should be made.

-For children, the EMEA/HMPC assessment in the 'Public statement on the use of herbal medicinal products containing estragole' (EMA/HMPC/137212/2005 Rev 1) concluded that the use of estragole containing (T)HMPs in children is not recommended if the daily intake of estragole exceeds the guidance value of 1.0 μ g/kg bw, unless otherwise justified by a risk assessment based on adequate safety data.
+For children, the EMA/HMPC assessment in the 'Public statement on the use of herbal medicinal products containing estragole' (EMA/HMPC/137212/2005 Rev 1) concluded that the use of estragole containing (T)HMPs in children is not recommended if the daily intake of estragole exceeds the guidance value of 1.0 $\mu$ g/kg bw, unless otherwise justified by a risk assessment based on adequate safety data.